slittorin/home-assistant-configuration/README.md

    - Press `Next`.
    - Since we do not have a battery system, Press `Next`.
    - Since we do not have a gas source, Press `Next`.

+## Package - Balboa Spa

+We want to have gather the current cost for electricity in my region.